ansibleguy/collection_opnsense/docs/source/usage/4_develop.rst

       ansibleguy.opnsense.alias:
         debug: true

-'Multi' modules also support the 'debug' parameter on a per-item basis - so you don't get flooded.
+'Multi' modules also support the :code:`debug` parameter on a per-item basis - so you don't get flooded.

-When the debug-mode is enabled some useful log files are created in the directory '/tmp/ansibleguy.opnsense'
+When the debug-mode is enabled some useful log files are created in the directory :code:`/tmp/ansibleguy.opnsense`

 .. code-block:: bash